Arts & Sciences Plant Biology (ASC)

 Steering Committee: Paparozzi (chair) (agronomy and horticulture); Awada (natural resources); Cahoon (center for plant science innovation); Lee (agronomy and horticulture); Markwell (biochemistry); Osterman (biological sciences); Powers (plant pathology); Schacht (agronomy and horticulture); Wedin (natural resources)

-Chief Academic Adviser: Donald Lee (agronomy and horticulture) 279 Plant Sciences
+Chief Academic Advisor: Donald Lee (agronomy and horticulture) 279 Plant Sciences

 The plant biology major is designed to provide a flexible entry for undergraduate students that have an interest in the plant sciences.
 Once enrolled in the program, students will take a core of classes that will allow them to continue in the plant biology major or would also allow them to easily transfer to other Life Sciences programs.
 Students will have the opportunity to interact with the faculty of the Center for Plant Science Innovation as well as the above departments and schools for advising and research opportunities.